ywamsendai/ywamsendai-docs/docs/staff/finances.md

 If your residence in Japan is permitted based on a Religious Workers Visa, there are rules about making money in Japan.

-You are permitted to earn money if the purpose is related to religious activities.
-For example, if a church pays you to teach English or make a website for them.
+You are permitted to earn money if the work is directly related to your religious activities.
+For example, if a church pays you to teach English.

-If you wanted to earn supplementary income while in Japan by other means unrelated to your missionary work, you must apply for a specific work permit.
-Though this would only be for work that does not take away your time or focus from your missionary activities.
+If you wanted to earn supplementary income while in Japan by other means, you must apply for a specific work permit.
+Though this would only be for work that is still *related* to your missionary work in some way *and* does not take away your time or focus from your missionary activities.

 That's the legal side!
-Regardless, we expect that all YWAMers in Japan will be fully supported financially to be in Japan.
+Regardless, we do recommend that all YWAMers in Japan be fully supported financially, if possible.
 If you would like to apply for a work permit while in Japan, please discuss this with your receiving location/ministry.